 The College awards approximately $50,000 to study abroad students annually through Wofford Travel Grants.
-These grants are donor-funded, and students' documented financial need and academic merit are the primary considerations for selection.
+These grants are donor-funded, and students’ documented financial need and academic merit are the primary considerations for selection.
 Wofford Travel Grants are available for short-term programs (Interim and summer programs), as well as fall and academic-year programs.
 Beginning in 2022, all eligible applicants will be considered for these grants upon completion of a brief questionnaire as part of the program application.

 Funding one student annually, the C. Yorke Lawson Cultural Immersion Scholarship applies toward a full academic year of study abroad with a focus on cultural integration.
 This competitive scholarship seeks ambitious and mature applicants with demonstrated need and a strong interest in opportunities for immersion.